liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 # Using Liferay's Setup Wizard [](id=using-liferays-setup-wizard)

-Liferay's Setup Wizard runs when you start Liferay for the first time.
-If you're installing a Liferay bundle or manually installing Liferay on an existing application server, please refer to the appropriate documentation and then come back here.
-Once you've started Liferay, come back here.
-To make it easy to configure Liferay, the first thing you see when browsing to your newly installed Liferay bundle is a setup wizard.
+Liferay's Setup Wizard runs when you start @product@ for the first time.
+If you're installing a @product@ bundle or manually installing @product@ on an existing application server, please refer to the appropriate documentation and then come back here.
+Once you've started @product@, come back here.
+To make it easy to configure @product@, the first thing you see when browsing to your newly installed @product@ bundle is a setup wizard.
 The title of the setup wizard page is Basic Configuration.
 This page provides a convenient way to make an initial Liferay configuration.